-When you struggle with your self-esteem it can be easy to let your thoughts become very harsh and critical of yourself.
-If you have habits of putting yourself down frequently, thinking that there is something wrong with you and you should be different then you may be Bullied by Your Inner Thoughts.
-Having negative inner thoughts and tendencies to bully yourself can be a deeply ingrained habit but it is possible to change that behavior around.
+When you struggle with your self-esteem, it can be easy to let your thoughts become very harsh and critical of yourself.
+Do you have habits of putting yourself down frequently?
+Do you think something is wrong with you?
+If so, it’s possible that you are being bullied by your inner thoughts.
+Having negative inner thoughts and tendencies to bully yourself can be a deeply ingrained habit.
+However, it’s to turn that behavior around.

 Even though putting yourself down may be an intuitive reaction to things that happen in your life, it does not have to be a continual cycle that causes problems with your self-esteem.
 Every time you put yourself down it reinforces negative beliefs about yourself that simply become stronger and more deeply held.
 If you constantly have ideas of what you should be like that you are not able to live up to then it can slowly develop into feelings of depression.

-Bullied by Your Inner Thoughts may get in the way of relationships, work and other aspects of your life because it is always pointing your flaws, mistakes and the ways you might fail.
-The negative voice in your head can have tremendous power over you but it is in your hands to take back control of your opinion of yourself.
+Having negative inner thoughts may get in the way of relationships, work, and other aspects of your life because it is always pointing out your flaws, mistakes, and the ways you might fail.
+The negative voice in your head can have tremendous power over you.
+However, it’s in your hands to take back control of your opinion of yourself.
 We all have an inner critic at times but learning not to listen to it all the time can help improve your mental health.

-When we are children we are given messages by the people in our lives that can dictate how we view ourselves as we continue to grow up.
+When we are children, we receive messages from the people in our lives.
+They can dictate how we view ourselves as we continue to grow up.
 If you are given positive messages in your childhood then you can develop confidence and good self-worth that can carry on into adulthood.
 However, if you hear critical or rejecting messages from people around you then you might start to develop an inner bully.

-Struggling with self-esteem is a common problem that most people experience because they haven’t been able to see enough positive reinforcing messages that help them feel okay with who they are.
+Struggling with self-esteem is a common problem that most people experience.
+Why?
+Because they haven’t been able to see enough positive reinforcing messages that help them feel OK with who they are.
 Someone with an inner bully deep down will feel that there is something inherently wrong with them.
 That deep-seated belief can shape their lives in ways that they aren’t even fully aware of.

 How to Stop Bullying Yourself